Image

 Ngā kura ā Iwi and Te Rūnanga Nui also provide leadership advisory support for their partnered schools.

-The service has 4 special focus leadership advisors this year in addition to the regional leadership advisors.
+The service has four special focus leadership advisors this year in addition to the regional leadership advisors.
 These include:

 What the service provides